 Building an email newsletter list is an essential part of your online conversion funnel.
 Test these elements in your emails:

-- Click Throughs – Open rates alone won’t tell you the whole story.
-Embed links throughout the copy to see if more or less links drives people to click.
+- Click-Throughs: Open rates alone won’t tell you the whole story.
+Embed links throughout the copy to see if more or fewer links drive people to click.
 And test different anchor text copy.

 Let’s shift gears now and talk about how you can test these different conversion funnel elements.